thenovatasha/thenovatasha/README.md

 - 👋 Hi, I’m @thenovatasha
-- 👀 currently learning Data Science at The Unviersity of Melbourne
+- 👀 currently a Computing and Software Systems major at The Unviersity of Melbourne
-- 💞️ looking to advance my collaborative and programming skills
 - 📫 email me: thenovatasha@gmail.com

 <!---